 The CO2, Temperature, and Relative Humidity sensors are built directly into the device.

-- The CO2 sensor uses an Automatic Baseline Correction, which allows it to self-calibrate over time
+- The CO2 sensor uses an Automatic Baseline Correction, which allows it to self-correct its readings over time, ensuring its accuracy.

 - The Temperature and Relative Humidity sensors do not require regular maintenance and can maintain accurate readings for many, many years